 Define and describe the objectives and practical measures for avoiding or mitigating impacts or enhancing economic benefits.
+Development of these measures should be done in consultation with local and state governments.
 Describe how nominated quantitative standards and indicators may be achieved for economic management, and how the achievement of the objectives will be monitored, audited and managed.